Florian-Katerndahl/protokoll2nextcloud/README.md

   -h, --help            show this help message and exit --imap IMAP           Hostname of the IMAP server.
   --user USER           Username to use when logging in to the IMAP server and Nextcloud instance.
+  --nc-user NEXTCLOUD_USER
+                        Username to use when logging in to Nextcloud, should from the IMAP server.
   --password IMAP_PASSWD
                         Password to use when logging in to the IMAP server.
   --sender SENDER_ADDRESS